keenanhnelson/PoolController_RaspberryPiCode/HowToSetup.md

 6. Configure the makefile.
 Comment out lines 3, 4, and 5 inside the `Makefile` file and uncomment out lines 7, 8, and 9 which will setup compilation on the Raspberry Pi

+7. Make sure to modify the server port number in `Inc/ServerInfoPrivate.hpp` to something unique to improve security

-7. Build the project
+8. Build the project

 ```
 cd ${PoolControllerProjectPiPath}/RaspberryPiCode
 make
 ```

-8. Run the code
+9. Run the code

 ```
 sudo ./Build/out